 They also use a segmentation framework to categorise their customers according to their net wealth now and in the future.
 This ensures they only focus on their target segments (i.e., high net worth individuals).
 With information gleaned from their segmentation, they inform and build out their ‘good, better best’ price bundling strategy.
 This, in turn, continues to attract the right calibre of the customer (i.e., people who are or have the potential to be high net wealth or cash-rich individuals.)

-Over time, Credit Suisse have found that their value based segmentation and price bundling strategy allows them to migrate customers naturally through the up-sell/sales and product life cycle.
+Over time, Credit Suisse has found that their value-based segmentation and price bundling strategy allows them to migrate customers naturally through the upsell/sales and product life cycle.
 For example, to more expensive packages without exceeding their willingness to pay.

 Listed below are a few basic price bundling principles.
-Companies like Credit Suisse successfully use to design and develop a price bundle strategy.
+Companies like Credit Suisse successfully used these to design and develop a price bundle strategy.
 They not only position the business as a premium player but build a sticky customer attraction and retention model: